AhmedAboelata/Mbzuh.Assessment/README.md

   - I kept the apis base url static here just for readability (It's easy to move it to appsettings).
   - Validated ISBN length, While intentioned to skip validating its format (only numbers), It still will return a validation message as per the backend fluent validations (Intentioned to skip it, just to hightlight that even any UI validation forgotten, backend validation still there).
   - Of course that js file can be enhanced and some codes can be centralized into helper files, Just let it here for easy readability, Also that's why I didn't minified it.
-  - Used the default browser alerts and confrimation boxes
+  - Used the default browser alerts and confirmation boxes (Which can be enhanced to swal or whatever).

 ## Out of scope
   - Authentication and authorization.
   - Localization.
   - API gateway (Upstreaming and downstreaming).
   - Unit testing.
-  - Sorting.
+  - Data Sorting.

 ## How to Run
 1. Clone the repository from https://github.com/AhmedAboelata/Mbzuh.Assessment